Raman Optical Activity Induced by Ferroaxial Order in NiTiO$_3$

 The Raman intensity in the electric dipole approximation can be expressed as $I\propto \qty|\vbe{s}^\dagger R\vbe{i}|^2$, where $\vbe{i}$ and $\vbe{s}$ are the polarization vectors of the incident and scattered light, respectively, and $R$ is the Raman tensor.
 The Raman tensor for the $\Eg$ phonons are given by

-where $R_{1}$ and $R_{2}$ are proportional coefficients of the Raman tensor for phonon modes belonging to irreducible representations ${}^1\Eg$ and ${}^2\Eg$, respectively (Supplemental Material~\cite{supple}, Sec.~S5).
-Since the Raman intensities in the LR and RL configurations are proportional to $\qty|R_{1}|^2$ and $\qty|R_{2}|^2$, respectively, a nonzero ROA arises when $|R_{1}| \neq |R_{2}|$.
+where $R_{1}$ and $R_{2}$ are proportional coefficients of the Raman tensor for phonon modes belonging to \eraseb{\addb{irreducible representations }}${}^1\Eg$ and ${}^2\Eg$, respectively (see Supplemental Material~\cite{supple}, Sec.~S\eraseb{\addb{5}}\addb{3} \addb{for derivations}).
+Since the Raman intensities in the LR and RL configurations are proportional to $\qty|R_{1}|^2$ and $\qty|R_{2}|^2$, respectively, a nonzero ROA arises when $|R_{1}| \neq |R_{2}|$. \addr{The static ferroaxial distortion provides a preferred sense of rotation in the lattice, rendering the two rotational components, $\nEg{1}$ and $\nEg{2}$, inequivalent and leading to asymmetric Raman tensor elements ($\qty|R_{1}|\neq\qty|R_{2}|$), which in turn give rise to a finite ROA signal.}

+\addr{For (ii) resonance, at \Sqty{785}{nm} the incident light is resonant with the \ce{Ni^{2+}} $\ddt$ transition.
+This transition is electric-dipole allowed because the local inversion symmetry at the \ce{Ni} site is already broken.
+The ferroaxial rotational distortion further lowers the local symmetry from $3m$ to $3$, which modifies the symmetry of the lattice displacements coupled to the $\ddt$ transition.
+Under this resonance, the intermediate electronic states involved in Raman scattering are highly sensitive to local lattice distortions.
+Our first-principles calculations show that the $\Eg^{(1)}$ mode involves the largest displacement of \ce{Ni^{2+}} ions, leading to the strongest coupling to the resonant transition and accounting for the largest observed ROA at \Sqty{785}{nm}.}

-We verified the condition $|R_{1}| \neq |R_{2}|$ in ferroaxial systems using model calculations.
-For simplicity, we considered a tight-binding Hamiltonian for the spinless $p$ orbitals on a trigonal lattice by incorporating the spatial symmetry of \ce{NiTiO3} using symmetry-adapted bases~\cite{kusunose2023}.
-Regarding the Raman tensors $R(\omega, \delta \omega)$ with their explicit dependence on the frequency of the incident light $\omega$ and the (anti-)Stokes shift $\delta \omega$, we numerically computed the $\omega$ dependence of the coefficients $R_{i}$ ($i=1,2$).
+\addb{We verified the condition $|R_{1}| \neq |R_{2}|$ in ferroaxial systems using symmetry-based model calculations.
+Specifically, we consider a tight-binding Hamiltonian for spinless $p$ orbitals on a trigonal lattice with symmetry-adapted bases~\cite{kusunose2023}} \addr{and demonstrate that ferroaxial rotation generically leads to different scattering amplitudes in the two cross-circular polarization configurations, independent of microscopic band details.} Regarding the Raman tensors $R(\omega, \delta \omega)$ with their explicit dependence on the frequency of the incident light $\omega$ and the (anti-)Stokes shift $\delta \omega$, we numerically computed the $\omega$ dependence of the coefficients $R_{i}$ ($i=1,2$).
 Following the established perturbation calculations within the electric dipole approximation, we obtained the normalized cross-circular Raman intensities, defined as